What's the purpose of this?

 I grew up as the youngest in a humble family.
 The love I experienced was absolutely beautiful.
 Many of us can share a similar experience.
 My family loves me unconditionally, and I want to be a source of happiness for them.

 We are seven siblings, all of them now married.
-I was lucky enough to learn from my siblings' experiences, avoiding many lessons they had to learn the hard way.
+I was lucky enough to learn from their experiences, avoiding many lessons they had to learn the hard way.
 They've always been very open and honest with me, trying their best to ensure I didn’t make the same mistakes they did.
 Yet, despite the love and strong bond we have, they still couldn't give me a direction that would help me become the person they really want me to be.

 Most valuable realizations I've got: